State of the City Address

 Other guests include:

 As you know, Southern Illinois University at Carbondale is moving forward with a significant reorganization.
-This is a bold initiative undertaken in a period of challenges to our system of higher education, not only in the state of Illinois, but also nationally.
-I certainly do not have the expertise to make any recommendations in this process, but I will say we cannot continue to operate as we have in the past.
+This is a bold initiative undertaken during a period of challenges to our system of higher education, not only in the state of Illinois, but also nationally.

-To that end, SIU has made significant improvements in recruitment activities.
-They are using direct mail, high school visits and campus visits with tours of the City for prospective students and their parents.
-For example, on December 5th, the School of Business hosted an open house for high school students living in the 618 area code.
-Local leaders, including myself, addressed the guests and then, everyone received tickets to the Saluki basketball game - which we won!
+SIU has made significant improvements in recruitment activities.
+They are using direct mail, high school visits, and campus visits that include tours of the City for prospective students and their parents.

 The City’s budget is currently one of our top priorities.
-Our new budget year begins on May 1st.
+Our new budget year begins May 1st of 2020.
 That is just four short months away.

-General Fund revenues come from the Local Government Distributive Fund (which is a share of the income taxes that you and I pay to the state), local sales taxes and other sources, like taxes on prepared food and beverage, package liquor, entertainment, gaming, etc.
+General Fund revenues come from the Local Government Distributive fund (which is a share of the income taxes that you and I pay to the state), local sales taxes, and from other sources such as taxes on Prepared Food and Beverage, Package Liquor, Entertainment, Gaming etc.

 At the last Council meeting, we voted unanimously for no increase in real estate taxes that are levied by the City.